 On July 17, the After Instagram page shared the film's official poster, as well as a few international release dates.
 While After We Collided is set to release in some countries like Canada in September, the United Kingdom and United States are still TBA.
 However, based on the other dates announced, it's likely the release date will be either late September or early October.

 Here is what we do know for sure: After We Collided is going to be rated R, unlike After, which was only rated PG-13.
 The movie will be based on the second installment in Todd's series.
 And, based on this teaser scene posted on Instagram on Aug.
-21, we have a pretty good feeling that this movie is going to be hot.
-Who else is going to be watching After on Netflix on repeat until 2020?
+21, 2019, we have a pretty good feeling that this movie is going to be hot.
+Who else is going to be watching After on Netflix on repeat until then?